hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *`TssMessage`*

 A data structure for distributing encrypted shares of a secret among all participants in a way that only the intended participant can see part of the share.
 It includes auxiliary information used to validate its correctness and assemble an aggregate public key, i.e., a commitment to a secret share polynomial and a NIZK proof.
+Besides their construction, another operation is to retrieve a deterministic byte representation of an instance and retrieve the corresponding instance back from a byte array representation.

 ###### *`TssShareId`*